J4NN0/wordlist-generator/README.md

    - *main.c*: the main menu
    - *wordlist.c*: contains the functions to generate the wordlists (combinatorial and recursive approach)
    - *more.c*: contains informations about WEP, WPA2, developer and more

-# Note

-For bugs or suggestions send me an email or do a pull-request.